Raccoon

 5. They are proficient swimmers and can hold their breath for up to 3 minutes underwater.

-6. Raccoons are excellent climbers also and can climb walls and tree fences with the case.
+6. Raccoons are also excellent climbers and can climb walls and tree fences with ease.
 Their sharp claws and flexible front paws make them well-equipped for this feat.

-7. They are nocturnal creatures and are most active at night.
-This is when they do the majority of their foraging for food.
+7. They are nocturnal creatures, but they can also be seen during the day.
+Raccoons are most active at night when they do the majority of their foraging for food.

-8. Raccoons have a very good sense of touch which helps them to identify food by feeling alone, even in complete darkness.
+8. They have a very good sense of touch, which helps them to identify food by feeling alone, even in complete darkness.

-9. They primarily eat insects, small animals, fruits and nuts but will also eat garbage if given the opportunity.
+9. Raccoons primarily eat insects, small animals, fruits and nuts, but will also eat garbage if given the opportunity.

-10. Raccoons typically live around 20 years in captivity but only 2 to 3 years in the wild.
+10. They typically live around 20 years in captivity but only 2 to 3 years in the wild.

 Diving deeper into their anatomical features reveals more captivating aspects.
 Raccoons have unusually large forebrains compared to other mammals of similar size, correlating with their keen intelligence and physical agility.
 Studies have shown that raccoons can remember solutions to tasks for up to 3 years.
-Unlike many creatures adapted purely for speed or stealth, their nimble front paws allow them to manipulate objects and open containers skillfully—a trait that often leads to mischief as they explore urban environments looking for food.
-This adaptability has earned them a reputation as clever scavengers able to thrive in urban settings where food sources abound—whether that's rummaging through trash cans or sneaking into attics.
-Their strong forelimbs and hind limbs are designed for climbing, while their bushy tails also help them maintain balance as they navigate through their arboreal homes.
-Raccoon's sharp claws are designed not just for climbing but also for gripping rather than digging; these multifaceted tools allow them to forage effectively in various habitats.
+Unlike many creatures adapted purely for speed or stealth, they can skillfully manipulate objects and open containers with their nimble front paws, a trait that often leads to mischief as they explore urban environments in search of food.
+This adaptability has earned them a reputation as clever scavengers who can thrive in urban settings where food sources abound, whether rummaging through trash cans or sneaking into attics.
 Interestingly, raccoons have finely tuned senses; their keen sense of touch is especially pronounced due to many sensitive nerve endings in their forepaws.
-This sensitivity allows them to forage effectively even in darkness—a testament to their resourcefulness as they navigate both wooded areas and bustling cityscapes alike.
-Raccoon's excellent night vision also helps them navigate nocturnal landscapes expertly.
-Their dark "mask" is not just for show; it helps reduce glare and enhances their nighttime vision, making them skilled nocturnal foragers.
-Raccoon's acute hearing helps them detect even the faintest sounds of potential threats or food sources and their keen sense of smell enables them to locate meals buried beneath the earth or hidden away from sight.
-Their sharp teeth are suited for an omnivorous diet, they can thrive on everything from fruits to small animals alongside discarded human food.
+This sensitivity allows them to forage effectively even in darkness, a testament to their resourcefulness as they navigate both wooded areas and bustling cityscapes alike.
+Furthermore, their strong forelimbs and hind limbs are designed for climbing, while their bushy tails also help them maintain balance as they navigate through their arboreal homes.
+Raccoons' sharp claws are designed not just for climbing but also for gripping rather than digging; these multifaceted tools allow them to forage effectively in various habitats.
+Additionally, their exceptional hearing helps them detect even the faintest sounds of potential threats or food sources, while their acute sense of smell enables them to locate meals buried beneath the earth or hidden away from sight.
+Raccoons' excellent night vision also helps them navigate nocturnal landscapes expertly.
+Their dark face"mask" is not just for show; it helps reduce glare and enhances their nighttime vision, making them skilled nocturnal foragers.
+Their sharp teeth are suited for an omnivorous diet because they can thrive on everything from fruits to small animals alongside discarded human food.
 With a stocky build and a dense coat designed for insulation against changing weather conditions, raccoons are equipped to navigate both cold winters and warm summers confidently.
-Their anatomy enables them not only to survive but also to thrive in urban settings by employing curiosity as a form of exploration and survival innovation.
+Additionally, each raccoon has a unique voice, enabling individuals to convey specific emotions or alerts about potential threats in the environment.
+So, their anatomy enables them not only to survive but also to thrive in urban settings by employing curiosity as a form of exploration and survival innovation.

 Habitat And Distribution Of Raccoon

-Raccoons are incredibly adaptable creatures, thriving in a variety of habitats across North America.
-They can be found in a variety of habitats including, woodlands, grasslands, agricultural fields, marshes, wetlands, prairies, deciduous and mixed forests, mountains, swampy areas and suburban neighbourhoods, demonstrating an extraordinary capability to live harmoniously alongside humans while simultaneously keeping their wild instincts intact.
-From rural areas to dense forests, these clever mammals tend to favour environments that offer both shelter and abundant food sources, often bordering marshes, shallow streams, lakes, rivers and ponds, where they hunt for aquatic invertebrates, frogs or fish and their diet of fruits, insects and small animals can readily forage.
-Raccoons are commonly found in urban areas where they often live in attics or storm drains.
-Their notorious dexterity allows them to manipulate objects with their paws, enabling them to exploit human-created areas such as garbage bins and compost piles in search of food.
-Raccoon's remarkable adaptability allows them to make homes in tree hollows, burrows, caves or hollow logs close to human settlements.
+Raccoons are incredibly adaptable creatures and can be found across North America.
+They originally lived in wooded areas, like deciduous or mixed forests, but due to their adaptability, they can be found in a variety of habitats, such as mountainous areas, woodlands, grasslands, and farmlands.
+Raccoons can also thrive in rural, suburban and urban areas, demonstrating an extraordinary capability to live harmoniously alongside humans while simultaneously keeping their wild instincts intact.
+Their remarkable adaptability allows them to make homes in tree hollows, dense vegetations, burrows, caves or hollow logs close to human settlements.
+From dense forests to rural areas, these clever mammals tend to favour environments that offer both shelter and abundant food sources, often bordering with water sources, such as wetlands, shallow streams, ponds, swampy areas, rivers, lakes, and coastal marshes, where they hunt for aquatic invertebrates, plant matters, fruits, and small vertebrates, which can readily forage, while in urban areas, they often live in chimneys, attics or storm drains, sheds, and sewers for dens, where their notorious dexterity allows them to manipulate objects with their paws, enabling them to exploit human-created areas such as garbage bins and compost piles in search of food.

-The raccoon’s geographic distribution extends beyond North America to parts of Central and South America, Europe, Asia, and parts of Africa.
-They are found throughout North America—from southern Canada down to central Mexico—making them one of the most widespread mammals on the continent—except for parts of the Rocky Mountains and southwestern states like Nevada, Utah, and Arizona.
-Raccoons have also been introduced to Germany, Russia, and Japan.
+The raccoon’s geographic distribution extends beyond North America.
+They are also native to Central America and South America, and have been introduced in parts of Europe and Asia.
+While they are found throughout North America, from southern Canada down to central Mexico, making them one of the most widespread mammals on the continent, except for parts of the Rocky Mountains and southwestern states like Nevada, Utah, and Arizona, raccoons have also been introduced to Germany, Russia, and Japan.

 2. The Crab-eating raccoon (Procyon cancrivorous)

-Fortunately, only the North American raccoon also known as the common raccoon or northern raccoon (Procyon lotor) is a common and well-known species, native to North America, variations also exist in other regions, which range from northern Canada and southern Canada to Panama and most of the United States southward into South America.
+The most widespread species is the North American raccoon, also known as the Common raccoon or Northern raccoon (Procyon lotor), widely recognised by its greyish-brown coat, black "bandit mask", and ringed tail with 5 to 10 black bands.
 The common raccoons are stocky animals with short legs and small, rounded ears.
-It has a black "mask" across its eyes and its tail is ringed with 5 to 10 black bands.
-With its dexterous paws, is often seen as a mere scavenger rummaging through trash bins.
-However, these intelligent creatures have remarkable problem-solving skills that rival those of some primates.
+It is often seen as a mere scavenger, rummaging through trash bins with its dexterous paws.
+This keen ability also enables them to manipulate objects skillfully, a trait that not only aids in foraging but also makes them adept at escaping enclosures.
+These intelligent creatures' remarkable problem-solving skills rival those of some primates.
 Researchers have discovered that raccoons can remember solutions to tasks for at least 3 years, showcasing their capacity for long-term memory.
-Raccoons are also observed to employ their eight sensitive whiskers to detect vibrations in their environment, allowing them to navigate even the most complex urban landscapes with ease.
-This keen ability also enables them to manipulate objects skillfully—a trait that not only aids in foraging but also makes them adept at escaping enclosures.
+These species are also observed to employ their eight sensitive whiskers to detect vibrations in their environment, allowing them to navigate even the most complex urban landscapes with ease.
+It is one of the most common and adaptable species native to North America.
+Variations also exist across other regions, ranging from northern Canada and southern Canada to Panama and most of the United States southward into South America.
 They have been introduced to continental Europe and the Japanese archipelago.
+Furthermore, within the widespread North American species, 3 common subspecies include those that showcase unique characteristics and adapt to diverse habitats:

-1. The Eastern Raccoon (Procyon lotor lotor) and
+• The Eastern Raccoon (Procyon lotor lotor) is widespread in the eastern United States.

-2. The Upper Mississippi Valley raccoon (Procyon lotor hirtus)
+• The Upper Mississippi Valley raccoon (Procyon lotor hirtus) is found in the Central US.

-Both share a comparatively dark coat with long hairs but the Upper Mississippi Valley raccoon is larger than the Eastern raccoon.
+They share a comparatively dark coat with long hair, but the Upper Mississippi Valley raccoon is known for being larger with a darker, denser coat than the Eastern raccoon.

 1. The Bahamian raccoon (similar to the Guadeloupe raccoon)